nosovicki/gog/README.md

 # Installation

-1. Get gog and place it where you want
+1. Get GOG and place it where you want
-2. Install rlwrap and racket.
+2. Install Rlwrap and Racket.
 Assuming you have ubuntu:

     sudo apt-get install racket rlwrap

-3. Add gog to your path
+3. Add GOG to your path.
+Assuming you have put GOG into /opt/:

-    sudo ln -s [PATH TO GOG]/gog /usr/bin/
+    sudo ln -s /opt/gog/gog /usr/bin/

-After that, you can run gog:
+After that, you can run GOG interactively or pass programs to it:

     gog
+    gog hello_world.gog

 ## Introduction

-What is a language, if not words and rules how combine those words?
+What is a language, if not just words and rules how combine those words?
 While programming languages excel at mind-bending ways to combine their primitives, examples of elegant simplicity are rare.
 What if we wanted to create an absolutely minimalistic language with no syntax rules at all?
 Wouldn't it be great if a programmer could write